Most people have problems figuring out the best

 Most people we work with who have Parkinson’s have

-been very successful in their careers and work lives
+been successful in their various jobs

 because they know how to use the energy of control